compat-project/QCG-PilotJob/README.md

     """
     def remove(self, names)
 ```
 The `remove` method removes specified jobs from the registry of QCG PilotJob Manager.
-The output format is described [in][#removejob-command).
+The output format is described [in](#removejob-command).

 #### `wait4`